Inferring Pitch from Coarse Spectral Features: Discussion

 \subsection{Complicated covariates}

 The success of single-frame MFCC features predicting pitch is unexpected.
-Experiments presented so far provide strong evidence of the existence of covariates related to pitch in spectral features.
+Experiments presented so far provide solid evidence of the existence of covariates.
 But many aspects of the covariates remain obscure.
-The failure of pitch prediction in Figure~\ref{fig:worst} raises an important question: Why does it not work?
+We are particularly interested in the reason for performance degradation in Figure~\ref{fig:worst}.

 We explore more diverse experimental settings in Figure~\ref{fig:corr_cm} to seek an answer.
-There exist various factors that affect the results.
-Pairs of vowels produced by the same speaker obviously work better than different speakers.
-But training on both speakers can also mitigate the disadvantages in cross-speaker testing.
+Training and testing on vowels produced by the same speaker obviously work better than testing on vowels produced by a different speaker.
+But it is also observed that training on both speakers can mitigate disadvantages in cross-speaker testing.

 Additionally, pairs of vowels that are located closer in IPA vowel chart, i.e., have similar articulatory features, yield better results when predicting pitch.
 For example, within the same speaker, models trained on /\textipa{A}/ have better performance when testing on /\textipa{\ae}/ than on /\textipa{i}/.